 - add your domain name to your new Mailgun account

-- follow the Mailgun directions to add 2 TXT records to the DNS settings for your domain allowing you to send outbound email via Mailgun (basically the SPF related records to maintain security of your email sending)
+- follow the Mailgun directions to add 2 TXT records to the DNS zone for your domain allowing you to send outbound email via Mailgun (basically the SPF/DKIM related records to maintain security of your email sending)

-- follow the Mailgun directions to add 2 MX records to the DNS settings for your domain so that emails to your domain are routed via Mailgun
+- follow the Mailgun directions to add 2 MX records to the DNS zone for your domain so that emails to your domain are routed via Mailgun

 - ensure Mailgun shows the listing for your domain as Verified